 Stressed skin has a very low lipid (protective) barrier, so fluids evaporate more easily.
 In addition, cortisol also reduces the skin’s ability to retain water, leading to excessive dryness.

-Quick fix: Try a weekly moisture mask and apply a hydrating serum along with moisturiser.
-Also, avoid using toners and cleansers that contain harsh ingredients such as Ammonium Laurenth Sulphate, Sodium Lauryl Sulphate and Sodium Laureth Sulphate, which can dehydrate and irritate the skin.
+Quick fix: Try a weekly moisture mask and layer a hydrating serum under your moisturiser.
+Also, avoid using toners and cleansers that contain harsh ingredients such as Ammonium Laurenth Sulphate, Sodium Lauryl Sulphate and Sodium Laureth Sulphate, which can further dehydrate and irritate the skin.